markbeep/Disco-C/README.md

   - **structures/**: All of the Discord structure definitions.
   - Structure specific functions are all defined in their corresponding source files.
 - **example**/: Example implementations of how the bot sytax looks like.
 - **lib**/: External libraries not downloadable with the APT package manager (basically just Github libraries).
+Will be renamed to `include` in the future to maintain the Pitchfork standard.

 ### Why are some things called `disco_...` while others are called `discord_...`?
 All of the structures that are taken straight from the [Discord documentation](https://discord.com/developers/docs/) are all named with a leading `discord_`.
 At the structure definition there should also be a link leading to the exact place in the documentation that the definition was taken from.